ibm-cloud-docs/netezza/webconsole/queries.md

 ### Creating stored queries
 {: #create-stored-queries}

-1. Go to **Queries > Stored queries**.
+1. Go to **Query editor**.
-1. Type a name for your query.
-1. Select the database in which you want to run the query.
+1. From **Data objects**, select the database and schema in which you want to create the query.
-1. Select the schema where you want to run the query.

    If you do not pick a schema, the default database schema is selected.

-1. Type the SQL query that you want to run.
+1. Type the SQL query that you want to create.

-   If your query is a select statement, a *Set Limit* option appears to allow you to specify how many rows of data you want to retrieve.
+   If your query is a select statement, a `Set Limit` option shows up to allow you to specify how many rows of data you would like to retrieve.
 The default is `No limit`.

-1. When you add the necessary information, you can do one of the following:

-   - Click **Run** to run the query.

-     The results of the query are displayed in the panel.

-   - Click the floppy disk icon that is next to the `Query field` name to save the query as a template.
+1. Click the floppy disk icon to save the query.
    The saved query is added to **Queries > Recent Queries**.

-   - Click **Clear** to clear the query.

 ### Finding stored queries
 {: #find-stored-queries}

-1. Go to **Queries > Recent queries**.
+1. Go to **Queries > Recent queries** or **Queries > Saved queries**.
 1. Type the name of the query you are looking for in the search bar.

 ### Deleting stored queries
 {: #delete-stores-queries}

 1. Go to **Queries > Stored queries**.
-1. Select a query.
+1. Select the query that you want to delete.
 1. From the overflow menu, click **Remove**.
 1. Confirm your choice by clicking **Remove** again.